ngocnguyenvan/test-login-thousand-stars/README.md

 ### Adding ECMAScript 6 to nightwatch

-To use ECMAScript 6, you'll have to add a `nightwatch.conf.js` file to the root of your project.
+To use ECMAScript 6, i will have to add a `nightwatch.conf.js` file to the root of your project.
 The file should contain these couple of lines:

 ```javascript
 require('babel-core/register');